DANA FRICK, GATEWAY ACADEMY ADMINISTRATOR

 As a graduate of Riverside California Teen Challenge, Chaplain Rice is intimately familiar with the mission and function of residential youth ministry.
 Billy Rice was awarded a certificate of achievement for Juvenile Hall ministry to teens in the greater Los Angeles area.
 Chaplain Rice earned certification in September, 2007 in Biblical Counseling at Teen Challenge Ministry Institute in Los Angeles, a two-year college program under Global University.
 He is also a certified teacher of the national Teen Challenge Character Education Studies.
 Rice served as an Outreach Ministry Team leader during his enrollment at TCMI.

-Chaplain Rice and his wife Marsha joined the staff of Gateway Military Academy in 2007; he now serves as the Drill Academy Commander giving oversight to the daily operation of the Drill Academy.
+Chaplain Rice and his wife Marsha joined the staff of Gateway Boys Academy in 2007; he now serves as the Drill Academy Commander giving oversight to the daily operation of the Drill Academy.
 Twice annually, he and his wife Marsha lead Stay Sharp Teams of selected students on annual school “drug awareness” tours.
 In October of 2011, their Stay Sharp Team impacted over 3,000 students in the Chicago area public schools.

 LARRY COLLINS, DRILL INSTRUCTOR